 IDEA!
 Retrofit a base for a flag standard in place of vane when not in use

-We took this idea to heart and now offer a Flagstaff holder that fits onto the vane holder.
+Another customer came up with this and we took it to heart.
+We now offer a Flagstaff holder that fits onto the vane holder.
 See the PARTS page if you would like one.